ijashuzain/y_player/README.md

 YPlayer({
   Key? key,
   required String youtubeUrl,
+  double? aspectRatio,
+  bool autoPlay = true,
+  bool allowFullScreen = true,
+  bool allowMuting = true,
+  Widget? placeholder,
+  Widget? loadingWidget,
+  Widget? errorWidget,
   YPlayerStateCallback? onStateChanged,
   YPlayerProgressCallback? onProgressChanged,
+  ChewieProgressColors? materialProgressColors,
+  ChewieProgressColors? cupertinoProgressColors,
 })
 ```

 Properties:
 - `youtubeUrl`: The URL of the YouTube video to play.
+- `aspectRatio`: The aspect ratio of the video player.
+If null, it uses the video's natural aspect ratio.
+- `autoPlay`: Whether to autoplay the video when it's ready.
+- `allowFullScreen`: Whether to allow fullscreen mode.
+- `allowMuting`: Whether to allow muting the video.
+- `placeholder`: The placeholder widget to display before the video is initialized.
+- `loadingWidget`: The widget to display when the video is loading.
+- `errorWidget`: The widget to display when there's an error loading the video.
 - `onStateChanged`: Callback function triggered when the player's status changes.
 - `onProgressChanged`: Callback function triggered when the player's progress changes.
+- `materialProgressColors`: The colors to use for the progress bar on Android.
+- `cupertinoProgressColors`: The colors to use for the progress bar on iOS.

 ### YPlayerController